Modos-Labs/Glider/README.md

 ## License

 The hardware design is released under the CERN Open Source Hardware License strongly-reciprocal variant, CERN-OHL-S. A copy of the license is provided in the source repository.
 Additionally, user guide of the license is provided on ohwr.org.

+The firmware code is licensed under the MIT license with the following exceptions:

+The USB PD library is derived from the Chromium OS project and the reclamier labs.
+The library is licensed under the BSD license.